Altona Observatory

 The Altona Observatory (de) was an astronomical observatory situated in the Palmaille, in Altona, Hamburg.
 The observatory was founded by Heinrich Christian Schumacher in 1823 and continued to operate until 1871, 21 years after his death.
 It closed due to funding being cut off following the cession of the 'Elbe Duchies' of Schleswig, Holstein, and Saxe-Lauenburg by Denmark to Austria and Prussia following the Second Schleswig War.

 The Astronomische Nachrichten journal was founded at the observatory by Schumacher and was edited there until the observatory's closure.

 History

 Foundation

-In 1815 Heinrich Christian Schumacher initiated a large-scale geodetic survey of Jutland, stretching from Skagen to Lauenberg.
+In 1815 Heinrich Christian Schumacher initiated a large-scale geodetic survey of Jutland, stretching from Skagen to Lauenburg.
 To connect the Danish measurements with the greater European geodetic network, Schumacher involved Carl Friedrich Gauss, who in 1818 began his own survey of the Kingdom of Hanover.
 To connect both networks, a fundamental station was needed in Altona.